Zmohamed6991/e-commerce-3/README.md

  - GitHub

 **Project Management**:
- - Jira: We used Jira to implement an agile methodology to assign and manage tasks with the product manager and other developers.
-We used Jira to plan a 4-week sprint to complete the e-commerce project and updated Jira daily after stand-ups.
+ - Jira: We utilised Jira to implement an agile methodology for task assignment and management, collaborating closely with the product manager and developers.
+Jira was useful in planning and tracking a 4-week sprint for the e-commerce project, with daily updates following stand-up meetings to ensure progress.

  - Slack: We used Slack as a communication platform, by communicating in huddles and channels to share findings, progress and ideas.

 **Key features**: